-PSIA 210 INTRODUCTION TO METHODOLOGY AND RESEARCH
+PSIA 210 INTRODUCTION TO METHODOLOGY AND RESEARCH 3.0: 3 cr.
+E

 The study of political science necessitates a careful understanding of the scientific method and its required tools.
 This course explores the foundations of scientific inquiry and surveys the methods, approaches, and models used to satisfy such goals.
 The main objective of this course is to train students to think scientifically and improve their abilities in conducting sound research.